 Non cliché: Ghost of New Orleans

 We soon realized that we were not watching a clichéd ghost story movie.
 It was wonderful, intellectual, and challenging.
-Good for them for showing us how to not be cliché.
+Good for them for showing us how not to be cliché.

 Worst cliché: narration